Jgrtowy/server-creator/README.md

 c) Install it through *"Github Desktop*" app (if you have it installed).

-After downloading files to destination folder.
-Open cmd (by typing *cmd* in folder path bar) in this directory and type following command:

-``npm i && npm start``
+After downloading files to destination folder open *"First start.bat"*, this will install dependencies, open up the app and ask you for your ngrok authtoken, if you don't want to use ngrok just click *CTRL+C*.

 ## **Running**

-After running last command.
-Open the installation folder in explorer and put MC server file into newly created *"server"* folder.
+After running *"First start.bat"* open the installation folder by clicking *"Open server folder"* button in app and put MC server file here.

+You can find official server file for selected version on [Minecraft](https://minecraft.net/) page.

+### **WARNING!
+Do not check *ngrok* if you didn't input your token in First start.bat file**

+To run app later use *"Run.bat"*

+If you have git installed you can update the app by running *"Update.bat"* file.

 If you encounter any bugs while using the program, hit *CTRL+R* to reload program.